-The annual NASACRE Conference and AGM 2022 was held virtually on Monday 23 May 2022, and Chair Laurence Julius attended it representing the RBKC SACRE.
 Verbal feedback on the Conference was provided to the SACRE at its summer term meeting.
-Full details and copies of the relevant paperwork from the 2022 Conference can be found via https://nasacre.org.uk/conference-and-agm/2022-ambitious-sacre/.
+Full details and copies of the relevant paperwork from the 2023 Conference can be found via https://nasacre.org.uk/conference-and-agm/2023-celebrating-30-years-sacres-for-the-future/.